Hamidalavi/examid-gaming-journey/README.md

 5. After two weeks, the pain and numbness were gone; and I could **subconsciously and intuitively** play games with four or even six fingers.
 It was like an achievement that had been unlocked
 6. I hold the phone on my fingers and top of metacarpal (instead of resting it on my whole palm) to give my fingers and thumb muscles more space to move and doing touch more comfortable
 7. Playing **fast hand** games which makes the brain perform touches faster and more accurately
-8. Top of first knuckle of each fingers touch the screen for more precision, clicking and tracking
+8. Fingertip of each fingers touch the screen for more precision, clicking and tracking

 > [!IMPORTANT]
 **Fingertip touch position may change slightly as you pay attention to the game; so I don't recommend to overthink about mechanics and touching directions; just play and have fun with your phone**

 9. I do a lot of strafing while aiming, because it makes me more accurate when shooting
 10. Now I'm **focusing on enemies** instead of center dot, crosshair and environment.
 I can play shooter games even without crosshair; it just indicates the middle of the touch screen, the main thing is focusing on every phone pixel you want to do
+11. Finally, the brain **optimized** the fingers' movements and now my entire focus is on the game
-11. Congratulations, Examid is now going to be a Pro Player at **touch**
+12. Congratulations, Examid is now going to be a Pro Player at **touch**

 > [!CAUTION]
 **This gaming journey belongs only to Examid and has nothing to do with other gamers.
 Everyone's journey is different according to their circumstances and situations**